Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

 I don’t know why I wanted a cigarette.
-I that’s that’s the odd thing.
+That’s the odd thing.
 I’m really pleased.
 I don’t do that anymore.
 It’s nearly 12 months since I had that last rated cigarette so and I’m feeling so much better for it.
-So So yeah, I they transferred me to some Vincent’s where the was the doctors 18 further tests that there they are member I’d not long got into into the room and it was midnight and they’re taking me to have more tests and I’m thinking I just want to go to sleep.
+So So yeah, they transferred me to some Vincent’s where the doctors had 18 further tests and there they are member I’d not long after got into the room and it was midnight and they were taking me to have more tests and I thinking I just want to go to sleep.
 So and it was there they discovered the clock was still in my artery.
-And they after about must have been about 10 days I had it there.
+And after about must have been about 10 days I had it there.
 Nine days that’s when they went going to operate to put the shunt on, but they decided to check again to see whether it had moved and it actually dissolved

 by whites.
 But it’s such a good result, isn’t it?

-Oh, that was just, I’ll never forget the day because my sister was was with me because she’s in Melbourne.
-It was a day because I’d said to Colin don’t come up every day it was becoming too much for him driving from color to Cindy, every day, and yeah, and it was the day that my sister was with me.
+Oh, that was just, I’ll never forget the day my sister was with me because she’s in Melbourne.
+It was a day because I’d said to Colin don’t come up every day it was becoming too much for him driving from Color to Cindy, every day, and yeah, and it was the day that my sister was with me.
 And yeah, we just both broke into teeth.
 So because I said it was very rare the clot that I had where it was, and then all of a sudden it just dissolved.
-So thank goodness cuz we’re going to do the app through the groin and and had made through the, through the grind and through the arm I think that Ted are going to get to it.
+So thank goodness cuz we’re going to do the app through the groin and had made through the, through the grind, and through the arm, I think that Ted is going to get to it.

 high Tell me what, what’s it like?
-Can you for somebody who’s listening who doesn’t understand what stroke is like?
-Perhaps the caring for somebody etc. What’s it What was it like for you to get firstly the diagnosis and then have to deal with what the diagnosis could mean.
+Can you for somebody who’s listening and who doesn’t understand what a stroke is like?
+Perhaps the caring for somebody etc. What’s it What was it like for you to get firstly the diagnosis and then have to deal with what the diagnosis could mean?
 What was that like for you?

 A bit of a shock and a bit unreal and